wizarud/wayOS/README.md

 - BLESessionPoolFactory supports four types of Action Variable.
 You can send the message to the target context to parse and push the result to the target session in the following patterns

-#e_. - Send value to current context to parse and push result to admin Session
+1. #e_. - Send value to current context to parse and push result to admin Session
-#e_<accountId/botId> - Send value to target <accountId/botId> to parse and push result to admin Session
+2. #e_<accountId/botId> - Send value to target <accountId/botId> to parse and push result to admin Session
-#e_<./channel/sessionId> - Send value to current context to parse and push result to target <channel/sessionId>
+3. #e_<./channel/sessionId> - Send value to current context to parse and push result to target <channel/sessionId>

-and

-#e_<accountId/botId/channel/sessionId> - Send value to target <accountId/botId> to parse and push result to target <channel/sessionId>
+4. #e_<accountId/botId/channel/sessionId> - Send value to target <accountId/botId> to parse and push result to target <channel/sessionId>

 ## Installation
 To be updated later